oncheaustin/propertylisting/README.md

 # propertylisting
-Api endpoints for property listing
+Api endpoints for property listing using Laravel, MySQL Database